dayton-outar/shillings/docs/EXPERIENCE/performance/MAKING.IMAGES.RESPONSIVE.md

 # Making Images Responsive

-This chapter covers:

-- Using CSS media queries to deliver appropriate background images for a user's device
-- Delivering responsive images in HTML with `srcset` and the `<picture>` element
-- Using Picturefill to polyfill `srcset` and `<picture>` in older browsers
-- Using SVG images in CSS and HTML

 Images are often the largest part of a page's payload.
 As devices with high-DPI screens become common, sites need higher-resolution imagery for capable displays while still avoiding oversized downloads for less capable devices.
 Responsive image delivery balances visual quality and performance.

 ## Why Think About Image Delivery?